lichen-liu/TFTvm/README.md

 * Enum Enumerator Without Implicit Primitive Type Value Conversion: enumeratorApple
 ### File Name
 * namespace/class_a.(cpp/h/tpp)
-* Only the namespace scope header file can have the same name as the namespace.
+* Only the Namespace header file can have the same name as the namespace.
 ### Function Name
 Mutator: setGender()
 Accessor of Class: getTelephone()